pytorch/pytorch/docs/source/jit.rst

         $ PYTORCH_JIT=0 python disable_jit_example.py

-    and we will be able to step into the @script function as a normal Python function.
+    and we will be able to step into the ``@script`` function as a normal Python function.

+    Additionally, :func:`torch.jit.enabled` can be used to locally enable/disable JIT, and to query whether JIT is enabled.

 Interpreting Graphs